Loading...

 Our current budget can cover roughly 200 hours of this project work.
 We hope to increase and extend this (depending on our future funding and expenses).

 Nov.
-2023 update: We have paused this process focus to emphasize our positions.
+2023 update: We have paused this process focus to emphasize our field specialist positions.
 We hope to come back to hiring researchers to implement these projects soon.

 We are planning to hire 3–7 researchers for a one-off paid project.